-Nurses from the Department of Specialty Nursing, Singapore General Hospital, a member of the SingHealth group, shows us the proper way of injecting insulin with a syringe.
+Nurses from the Department of Specialty Nursing at Singapore General Hospital (SGH) show the proper way of injecting insulin and storing it.

 How to store insulin vials

 At room temperature (max. approximately 25-30°C for 4 weeks.

 Once the vial is in use, it need not be kept in a fridge.

 Label each vial with a date on the sticker.

 Do not store insulin in the freezer!

 Insulin should be removed from the fridge at least 30 minutes before injecting.